 Procedures outlined in the Emergency Medical Response policy must be followed.
-To initiate an emergency medical response, employees call 4333 on a hospital phone or 565-4333 by cell:
+To initiate an emergency medical response, employees call 4333 on a hospital phone or 565-4333 by cell or two-way radio on Channel 1:

 Code Blue is initiated for all cardiopulmonary arrests (no pulse and/or not breathing) involving a patient, staff person, or visitor.